borisjoffe/meetup-better-event-export/README.md

 Known Issues
 -----------
-- Google Calendar limits the size of the description text to 2198 characters
+- Google Calendar limits the size of the export link to around 2000 characters

 License
 -------